 Soccer-Liverpool win Premier League title with seven games to spare

-LONDON, June 25 (Reuters) - Liverpool's 30-year English title drought ended on Thursday as they were confirmed as Premier League champions courtesy of second-placed Manchester City's 2-1 loss at Chelsea.
+LONDON, June 25 (Reuters) - Thirty years of hurt came to an end for Liverpool when they were confirmed as Premier League champions on Thursday courtesy of second-placed Manchester City's 2-1 defeatby Chelsea.

 The result at Stamford Bridge means Liverpool have an unassailable 23-point lead over City with seven games left.